usgs/wdfn-blog/content/build-river-conditions.md

 viz_proj <- "+proj=laea +lat_0=45 +lon_0=-100 +x_0=0 +y_0=0 +a=6370997 +b=6370997 +units=m +no_defs"

 # Configs that could be changed ...
-param_cd <- "00060" # This is the streamflow parameter code.
+param_cd <- "00060" # Parameter code for streamflow .
 See `dataRetrieval::parameterCdFile` for more.
-service_cd <- "dv" # This is the daily value service.
-See `https://waterservices.usgs.gov/rest/` for more info about services available.
+service_cd <- "dv" # means "daily value".
+See `https://waterservices.usgs.gov/rest/` for more info.

 ```